zspadar/lagopus-spring-exam/README.md

 ### Give the answer
 - Create a `POST /answers` endpoint
 - Post the answers to the 5 random questions
-- Make sure that the user answers to exactly that 5 questions
+- Make sure that the user answers to exactly the 5 random questions that he/she got
 - This endpoint should receive the following input

 ```json